lanl/benchmarks/doc/sphinx/6_umt/umt.rst

 Problem
 -------
 The benchmark performance problem is a single node problem on a 3D unstructured mesh.
-Two variants exist:
+Two variants of interest exist:
-- UMTSP #1, a configuration with a higher number of unknowns per spatial element with 72 directions and 128 energy bins to solve per mesh cell.
+- UMT SPP #1, a configuration with a high number of unknowns per spatial element with 72 directions and 128 energy bins to solve per mesh cell.
-- UMTSP #2, a configuration with low number of unknowns per spatial element with 32 directions and 16 energy bins to solve per mesh cell.
+- UMT SPP #2, a configuration with a low number of unknowns per spatial element with 32 directions and 16 energy bins to solve per mesh cell.

 Figure of Merit